Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: System Model

 \textbf{Scheduler}: When the generator produces task $k$ at time $t_{m,k}$, the scheduler makes the offloading decision $x_{m,k}\in\{0\}\cup\N $ with the queue information $\q(t_{m,k})$ of edge servers\footnote{Under the system model in Section \ref{sec:model}, observing the queue lengths of edge servers is sufficient for mobile devices to learn their offloading policies.
 Under a more complicated system (e.g., with device mobility), additional state information may be necessary.
-However, our proposed RL-based framework remain applicable with an extended state vector.}.
-Let $a_{m,k}^{\textsc{O}}$ denote the action of task $k$ from mobile device $m$. \rev{That is}, $a_{m,k}^{\textsc{O}} = x_{m,k}, k\in\K, m\in\M$.
+However, our proposed RL-based framework remains applicable with an extended state vector.}. \revbb{At execution time, each mobile device makes updating and offloading decisions using only locally available information, including its task and latency state and the queried edge-server queue information.
+No global state, other agents’ real-time actions, or centralized history broadcasts are assumed to be available online. } Let $a_{m,k}^{\textsc{O}}$ denote the action of task $k$ from mobile device $m$. \rev{That is}, $a_{m,k}^{\textsc{O}} = x_{m,k}, k\in\K, m\in\M$.
 Let $\mathcal{A}^{\textsc{O}} \in(\{0\}\cup\N)^M$ and $\pio_m$ denote the offloading action space and the task offloading policy of mobile device $m\in\M$, respectively.
 For local processing on mobile device $m\in\M$, $\tau^{\text{local}}_{m,k}$ (in seconds) represents the processing time of task $k$.
-The value of $\tau^{\text{local}}_{m,k}$ depends on the task size and the real-time computational capacity of mobile device (e.g., whether the device is busy in processing tasks of other applications).
+The value of $\tau^{\text{local}}_{m,k}$ depends on the task size and the real-time computational capacity of the mobile device (e.g., whether the device is busy in processing tasks of other applications).
 For offloading task $k$ to edge server $n\in\N$, $\tau^{\text{tran}}_{n,m,k}$ (in seconds) denotes the \rev{transmission latency of mobile device $m$}.
-The value of $\tau^{\text{tran}}_{n,m,k}$ depends on the time-varying wireless channels.
-We assume that $\tau^{\text{local}}_{m,k}$ and $\tau^{\text{tran}}_{n,m,k}$ are random variables that follow exponential distributions, as in \cite{tang2021age,liu2022deep,zhu2022online}.
+The value of $\tau^{\text{tran}}_{n,m,k}$ depends on the time-varying wireless channels. \revb{We assume that $\tau^{\text{local}}_{m,k}$ is a random variable that follows an exponential distribution, as in \cite{tang2021age,liu2022deep,zhu2022online}, to capture the inherent variability caused by stochastic computational complexity and resource contention in practical MEC environments.}